orbeon/orbeon-forms-doc/form-runner/api/other/property-provider.md

 This file and directory hierarchy are placed within the web application in a JAR file under `WEB-INF/lib`.

-### Priorities of providers
+### Enabling and priority of providers

-When multiple property providers are registered, they are called in order of priority.
-This is done using the following property:
+Providers must be explicitly enabled to be used by Orbeon Forms to be used.
+In addition, when multiple providers are registered, their priority must be specified.
+Both of these functions are achieved using the following property:

 ```xml
 <property